BALI

 - Observe how public health systems are implemented in developing communities

-- Visit a natural birth clinic aimed at reducing maternal and child mortality
+- Visit a natural birth clinic that works to reduce maternal and child mortality

 - Have dinner at the Royal Palace